Mukulsingh27/Mukulsingh27/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=Mukulsingh27.Mukulsingh27)

 I'm a full-stack web developer.
-I love to do programming, listening music, eating food and at last travelling.
+Who loves to do programming, listen to music, cook food, and at last traveling.

 A highly enthusiastic person aiming to learn and explore the challenging domain of the IT industry through different opportunities and would like to venture into development along with analytical thinking.